Dispersive perturbations of Burgers and hyperbolic equations I : local theory: Introduction

 Our viewpoint, which is probably more physically relevant, is to fix the quadratic, nonlinearity ({\it eg} $uu_x$) and to vary (lower) the dispersion.
 In fact in many problems arising from Physics or Continuum Mechanics the nonlinearity is quadratic, with terms like $(u\cdot \nabla) u$ and the dispersion is in some sense weak.
 In particular the dispersion is not strong enough for yielding the dispersive estimates that allows to solve the Cauchy problem in relatively large functional classes (like the KdV or Benjamin-Ono equation in particular), down to the energy level for instance.\footnote{And thus obtaining {\it global well-posedness} from the conservation laws.}

 Two basic issues can be addressed, a third one will be presented in the final section.

 Which amount of dispersion prevents the hyperbolic ({\it ie} by shock formation) blow-up of the underlying hyperbolic quasilinear equation or system.
 This question has been apparently raised for the first time by Whitham (see \cite{W}) for the Whitham equation \eqref {Whit}.
-A physicist's view of that problem is displayed in \cite{KZ} where it is claimed that the collapse of gradients (wave breaking) is prevented when $p(\xi)=|\xi|^{\alpha},$ $\alpha >0$ "by comparison of linear and nonlinear terms".
+A physicist's view of that problem is displayed in \cite{KZ} where it is claimed that the collapse of gradients (wave breaking) is prevented when $p(\xi)=|\xi|^{\alpha},$ $\alpha >0$ \lq\lq by comparison of linear and nonlinear terms\rq\rq.

-A typical result (see \cite{NS}, \cite{CE}) suggest that for {\it not too dispersive Whitham type equations} that is for instance when $p(\xi)=|\xi|^{\alpha}, \; -1<\alpha\leq 0,$ \eqref{Whit} still presents a blow-up of Burgers type.
+A typical result (see \cite{NS}, \cite{CE}) suggest that for {\it not too dispersive Whitham type equations} that is for instance when $p(\xi)=|\xi|^{\alpha}, \; -1<\alpha\leq 0,$ \eqref{Whit} presents a blow-up phenomenum.
 This has been proved for Whitham type equations, with a regular kernel $k$ satisfying

 by Naumkin and Shishmarev \cite {NS} and by Constantin and Escher \cite{CE}, without an unnecessary hypothesis made in \cite{NS}.
 The blow-up is obtained for initial data which are sufficiently asymmetric.
 More precisely :